5 Ways to Increase Your Facebook Ads CTR in 2023

 Image: jv-dr.com

-What Is a Good Facebook CTR?
+What is a Good CTR For Facebook Ads in 2024?

 As we talked about before, Facebook’s average CTR for all ad types combined is about 0.90%.
 The average Facebook ads CTR for each company will vary depending on the type of campaign, audience targeting, optimization goals, post format, bidding type, and other factors.
 For example, link clicks generate a higher CTR than page likes or video views.